thephez/dpp-spec/docs/identity.md

 ## State Transition Data

 Data validation verifies that the data in the state transition is valid in the context of the current platform state.

+### Identity Create

-The state transition data must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.12.0/test/integration/identity/stateTransition/identityCreateTransition/validateIdentityCreateSTDataFactory.spec.js).
+The identity create state transition data must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.13.1/test/integration/identity/stateTransition/identityCreateTransition/validateIdentityCreateSTDataFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
 validateIdentityCreateSTDataFactory